FREQUENTLY ASKED QUESTIONS

 At the moment League can be played between local teams or as a friendly interstate match or if you really want to get into it at the Australian Zone 3 National Titles.

-(We have even had a team in the US National Titles as well – World Titles have been held in Finland and the USA as well..)
+(We have even had a team in the US National Titles as well – World Titles have been held in Finland, USA , Australia and France as well..)

 14. Do you have private lock ins / functions ?